omi2233/Search_Web/README.md

 Just clone this repo .
-Install all the requires libraries by 'pip install -r requirements.txt' command . now run the file with 'python -m {filename}.py' command
+Install all the requires libraries by 'pip install -r requirements.txt' command . now run the file with 'python -m {filename}.py' command Also follow my blog for more projects .{codepypro.blogspot.com}